Navigating the Insanity of Tokyo Public Transit

 Eating and drinking on public transit isn’t a thing here (that’s nice because everything is clean on Tokyo’s public transportation).
 Don’t worry, there will be a vending machine at the train/subway station, and some of the larger stations may also have restaurants and cafes in them as well.
 You will not starve in Tokyo (unless you hate food).

 Bring a Scarf or Towel and Hand Sanitizer or Soap

 The bathrooms in the train/subway stations are clean and usually have a western toilet (though not a fancy one with bidet functions and heated seats).
 For some reason, the bathrooms at the train stations never had a hand towel or soap.
 I used my scarf as a towel and always had hand sanitizer with me.

-Traveling on the train/subway can take a while depending on where you’re going and where you’re coming from.
-I made the mistake my last morning in Tokyo of trying to go to the Meiji Jingu shrine in Harajuku from Asakusa.
+Travelling on the train/subway can take a while depending on where you’re going and where you’re coming from.
+I made a mistake on my last morning in Tokyo and tried to go to the Meiji Jingu shrine in Harajuku from Asakusa.
 I spent more time on the train getting there than I did at the site itself.

 Know you’ll probably make a mistake and get on the wrong train.
 You’ll probably pay more money than you need to because you transferred to another company line.
 You might get completely lost trying to find a subway station and walk in the opposite direction to a station that’s several kilometres away from where you need to be.
 It will drive you crazy at some points, but you’ll look back at it and think, “wow I did it.
 I navigated through Tokyo and made it home,” and that will feel pretty amazing.